Mount Everest: Early attempts

-In 1933, Lady Houston, a British millionairess, funded the Houston Everest Flight of 1933, which saw a formation of two aeroplanes led by the Marquess of Clydesdale fly over the Everest summit.
+In 1933, Lady Houston, a British millionaire, funded the Houston Everest Flight of 1933, which saw a formation of two aeroplanes led by the Marquess of Clydesdale fly over the Everest summit.

 Early expeditions—such as Charles Bruce's in the 1920s and Hugh Ruttledge's two unsuccessful attempts in 1933 and 1936—tried to ascend the mountain from Tibet, via the North Face.
 Access was closed from the north to Western expeditions in 1950 after China took control of Tibet.
-In 1950, Bill Tilman and a small party which included Charles Houston, Oscar Houston, and Betsy Cowles undertook an exploratory expedition to Everest through Nepal along the route which has now become the standard approach to Everest from the south.
+In 1950, Bill Tilman and a small party which included Charles Houston, Oscar Houston, and Betsy Cowles undertook an exploratory expedition to Everest through Nepal along the route which has become the standard approach to Everest from the south.

-The 1952 Swiss Mount Everest Expedition, led by Edouard Wyss-Dunant, was granted permission to attempt a climb from Nepal.
+The 1952 Swiss Mount Everest expedition was granted permission to attempt a climb from Nepal.
 It established a route through the Khumbu icefall and ascended to the South Col at an elevation of 7986 m.
-Raymond Lambert and Sherpa Tenzing Norgay were able to reach an elevation of about 8595 m on the southeast ridge, setting a new climbing altitude record.
+Raymond Lambert and Sherpa Tenzing Norgay were able to reach an elevation of about 8595 m on the Southeast Ridge, setting a new climbing altitude record.
 Tenzing's experience was useful when he was hired to be part of the British expedition in 1953.
-The Swiss decided to make another post-monsoon attempt in the autumn; they made it to the South Col but were driven back by winter winds and severe cold.
+The Swiss made another post-monsoon attempt in the autumn; they made it to the South Col but were driven back by winter winds and severe cold.